tamld/IaC/Notes.md

 # Things to do when install a fresh Proxmox VE

-## 1. Run proxmox scripts helper that can obtain usefull settings:
+## 1. Run proxmox scripts helper that can obtain useful settings
 > https://tteck.github.io/Proxmox/

 > [!NOTE]